Blockguy24/csv-file-copy/README.md

 # CSV File Copy
-This is a script to read a csv file containing file names and copy those files to a different directory.
+This is a small utility written in Python to copy files based on the contents of a CSV file.

 ## Usage
 ```